galaxyproject/training-material/topics/admin/tutorials/connect-to-compute-cluster/tutorial.md

 >        </tools>
 >    ```
 >
-> 3. Run the playbook, and restart Galaxy with `sudo supervisorctl restart all`.
->
-> 4. Click the rerun button on the last history item, or click **Testing Tool** in the tool panel, and then click the tool's Execute button.
+> 3. Click the rerun button on the last history item, or click **Testing Tool** in the tool panel, and then click the tool's Execute button.
 >
 >    > ### {% icon question %} Question
 >    >